*** QUESTION ***

 compartments, a woman treats all aspects of her world as

 inter-related.
-If there is unresolved conflict OUTSIDE the bedroom,
+Unresolved conflict OUTSIDE the bedroom,

-it will affect her sexual responsiveness INSIDE.
+can affect her sexual responsiveness INSIDE.
 Get that conflict

 resolved.
 See a counselor or therapist if necessary.